-Proposedhousehold toilet's locations are at Camp 23, Blocks: A-1, A-2, B-2 &B-3.
-Proposed lands are owned by government and no trees, structures and community properties will be affected.
+Proposedhousehold toilet's locations are at Camp-10, Blocks A, B and D. Proposed lands are owned by government and no trees, structures and community properties will be affected.
 The buildup infrastructures in and around the subproject site, there are mainly DRP houses, earthen drain, low land, hills, health post, drains, etc. Some sites are selected at high land.
 No road close to the sub project area only footpath exists, because selected sites for HHs toilets are within DRP households.
 Household toilets will be constructed within DRP household areas and sites are selected considering 3 to 4 households.
 Sites have been selected in such a way that DRP people can easily access there, especially pregnant women, person with disability, elderly & children and those persons do not have to go far along the road or footpath.
-Some footsteps(brick made) will be provided, so that person with disability, elderly, sick people, pregnant women and children can easily enter the toiletas well as proper solar lighting besides the roads and inside the latrine/charger light will be provided.DPHE maintains minimum distance of 30 feet from nearest tube well during site selection for household toilet.
+Stapes (brick made) will be provided, so that person with disability, elderly, sick people, pregnant women and children can easily enter the toilet.
+DPHE maintains minimum distance of 30 feet from nearest tube well during site selection for household toilet.
 Shallow groundwater table of the area varies from 12 to 15 m.
 Depth of containment chamber is 2.1 m (1.8m below ground) and bottom of the containment chamber is sealed with RCC casting.
-Depth of tubewells within the camp area varies from 600 feet to 700 feet.
+Depth of tube wells within the camp area varies from 600 feet to 700 feet.
 So, there is no possibility to contaminate ground water from household toilets.
 It seems that expected impacts on surrounding features would be minimum.

-Overall Comments:
+Overall Summary:

 The DRP of the sub-project areas are very much optimistic about the success of the project.
-The sub-projects will be environmentally sustainable and socially acceptable because expected environmental and social impact to be minimum and very much site specific for implementing the proposed intervention.
+The sub-projects will environmentally sustainable and socially acceptable because expected environmental and social impact to be minimum and very much site specific for implementing the proposed intervention.
 Women, children, disable persons, elderly and girls continue to suffer suspiciously from inadequate sanitation, and often cannot use a toilet when and where they need because of inadequacy of household toilets in camps area.
 Therefore, after construction of households' toilets in camps area, will assure safety for Women, children, disable persons, elderly and girls, by confirming easy access into nearby household toilets.
 It will minimize the risk of sexual violence, harassment and physical violence since women & girls are not to be forced to defecate in the open or use unsafe, dark or badly located toilets.
-Besides, as number of users of each household's toilet will be usually less than before, thereby keeping hygiene condition would be easier for the camps' people.
-Camp 23, human waste (feces) will manage well by reducing contact of pollutants in the nearby water body, and soil.
+Besides, as number of users of each households' toilet will be usually less than before, thereby keeping hygiene condition would be easier for the camps' people.
+Camp-10, human waste (feces) will manage well by reducing contact of pollutants in the nearby water body, and soil.
 Resulting diarrhea and other health problem that are usually in connection with unhygienic sanitation system will mitigate by the welldesigned household toilets.
 Around 15-20 people shall be benefited from one household toilet.
-DPHE, together with IWM Environmental & Social safeguard team, PMU Social & Environmental Consultant have conducted 04(four) consultation (1 with DRP Community & 3 with vulnerable group like pregnant women, old age & person with disability) and their community leaders (Total-18, Female: 14 & Male: 4).
-Two consultations also conducted with CiC, Camp WASH area focal, Camp area focal, SAE & Mechanic, and relevant stakeholders (Appendix- 02 & 03).
-In addition to the above-mentioned meetings, during site selection the local DPHE & ESS consultants have undertaken many consultations with male and female members of the DRP.
+DPHE, together with IWM Environmental & Social safeguard team, PMU Social & Environmental Consultant have conducted 02 (two) consultation (Total Participants = 48, Male = 28 and Female = 20) with DRP communities and their community leader.
+Some consultations also conducted with CiC, Camp WASH area focal, Camp area focal, SAE & Mechanic, and relevant stakeholders.
+In addition to the above-mentioned meetings, the local DPHE has always undertaken many consultations with male and female members including pregnant women, elderly, person with disability, children etc. of the DRP.
+Through the coordination and linkage activities of the project, the authorities have accomplished some formal exchange meetings, individual household visits, FGD, Tea Stall discussion and other consultation meetings.